Young professionals distribute purple and blue bandanas during an outdoor team building activity.

 16. Charity Fundraising Challenge

 Transform your retreat day into a meaningful event by rallying your team around a charity fundraising challenge.
-Whether it’s organizing a bake sale, silent auction, or pop-up event for a local nonprofit, employees come together to brainstorm, plan, and execute an initiative that gives back to the community.
-It’s a powerful way to blend creativity, collaboration, and impact—all while supporting a cause that matters.
-Plus, the shared sense of purpose is a proven morale booster.
+Whether it's organizing a bake sale, silent auction, or pop-up event for a local nonprofit, employees come together to brainstorm, plan, and execute an initiative that gives back.
+It's a powerful way to blend creativity, collaboration, and impact—all while supporting a cause that matters.

 Description: